Micdejc/multiturn_jailbreaking_evaluation/README.md

 Instead of asking an LLM *“Is this a jailbreak?”*, this framework asks:

-> **“How semantically close is the model’s response to a disallowed intent, as judged by humans?”**
+> **“How semantically close is the model’s response to a disallowed intent, as assessed by human evaluators based on refusal behavior?”**

 We treat **human judgment as the ground truth signal** and design semantic similarity metrics that closely approximate it—across **multiple turns**, **implicit violations**, and **linguistic obfuscation**.